Opfour/enchat/README.md

 ---

 ## 📜 License
-Copyright © 2025 sudodevdante All rights reserved.
+Copyright © 2025 sudodevdante.
+All rights reserved.

-Permission is granted to any user to install and execute this Software for internal purposes only.
-Redistribution, modification, decompilation or any other use is prohibited without prior written consent of the copyright holder.
+Permission is granted to any user to install and execute this Software for personal and internal non-commercial use only.

+Commercial use — including use by companies, organizations, or any for-profit entities — is strictly prohibited without prior written permission and a valid commercial license from the copyright holder.

+Redistribution, modification, decompilation, or any other use is also prohibited without prior written consent.

-THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND…
+THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

+For commercial use or enterprise licensing, please contact info@enchat.io for pricing and terms.